square/point-of-sale-android-sdk/sample-bikeshop/README.md

 # The Bikeshop

 The bikeshop app is a point-of-sale application for a fictional bike shop called Owen's Bikes.
-The application allows customers to customize their bikes before using the Register Android SDK to process the transaction.
+The application allows customers to customize their bikes before using the Point of Sale Android SDK to process the transaction.

 ## Building the App